rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 ## 4.3 Network Security
 ### 4.3.1 Understand how malware (e.g. worms and viruses) and denial of service (DOS) attacks can compromise computer systems.
+### 4.3.2 Understand how firewall (filtering function), intrusion detection system (IDS) and intrusion prevention system (IPS) can be used to restrict network access, and their limitations.

 #### Malware: \[Mal\]icious soft\[ware\] that aims to damage computer systems and gain unauthorized access to use them
 | Malware | Description |
 |---------|-------------|